Call me a curmudgeon, but I’ve always felt jealous of other professions’ museums.

 In addition to the permanent installations, there are currently three spaces for rotating exhibits.
 The first two feature the celebration of work created by immigrant and refugee writers and the examination of the history of writing, including “the tools that have made writing possible over the years.”
 If you’re in Chicago in the near future, be sure to stop by to check out the fascinating Bob Dylan exhibit that illuminates his musical and literary contributions over the course of his impactful career spanning more than 55 years.

 Interactive exhibits like a mesmerizing video “Word Waterfall,” digital magnetic poetry and a famous first lines guessing game keep visitors engaged from start to finish.
 If you’re inspired to set your own words to paper, daily prompts are available and you can clip your masterpiece to the wall for others to enjoy.

 They also offer a varied calendar of events like workshops, readings, children’s’ storytimes and more, most of which are free to the public.

 The American Writers Museum in Chicago is open daily from 10 a.m. to 5 p.m.

 Admission is $12 for adults, $8 for students and seniors 65 or older, and free for kids 12 and under.
 Group tours and field trips can be arranged in advance by visiting this page.
 For parking and directions, see here.

-And for those who still have an interest in author-specific museums, 65 of them across the U.S. are now affiliates of the American Writer’s Museum, with more to be added in future.
-You’ll find a map of their locations and a bookmarks with information for each one at the museum.
+And for those who still have an interest in author-specific museums, 70 of them across the U.S. are now affiliates of the American Writer’s Museum, with more to be added in the future.
+Plus, each author home is “dedicated to preserving and celebrating American authors and inspiring the future of American writing.”
+You’ll find a map of their locations and a bookmark with information for each one at the museum.

-Do you plan to visit the American Writers Museum?
+Do you plan to visit the American Writers Museum in Chicago?